0250317276

 The international NNPDF collaboration, including nine universities and research institutes in six countries, is now one of only three bodies on the world level dedicated to determining and updating measurements regarding proton structure.

-meeting of the NNPDF collaboration and the N3PDF project took place at Palazzo Feltrinelli in Gargnano on Lake Garda, an opportunity to discuss new ideas and future developments, with the participation of a number of international guests, including Wouter Verkerke, from the Dutch national laboratory NIKHEF in Amsterdam, and Alexander Huss, from CERN, Geneva.
+In late August the annual meeting of the NNPDF collaboration and the N3PDF project took place at Palazzo Feltrinelli in Gargnano on Lake Garda, an opportunity to discuss new ideas and future developments, with the participation of a number of international guests, including Wouter Verkerke, from the Dutch national laboratory NIKHEF in Amsterdam, and Alexander Huss, from CERN, Geneva.

 Contatti